fmount/fmount.github.io/_posts/2017-01-01-building_Scalable_Distributed_Systems Pt.1.md

 and has low latency (fast retrieval).
 There is also the need to understand how to manage a great flow of data to keep images with the right level of quality, to retrieve data in an efficient manner, trading off the costs for that kind of operations and the manageability of the system.

-For a better explaination, let's assume that this application has two key parts: the ability to upload (write) an image to the server, and the ability to query for an image.
+For a better explanation, let's assume that this application has two key parts: the ability to upload (write) an image to the server, and the ability to query for an image.
 While we certainly want the upload to be efficient, we care most about having very fast delivery when someone requests an image, so we can say we have these constraints:

 1. There is no limit to the number of images that will be stored, so storage scalability, in terms of image count needs to be considered